Kovah/LinkAce-Website/content/docs/v2/setup/setup-to-k8s.md

 Please visit the [**Helm Chart documentation**](https://github.com/Kovah/LinkAce/tree/2.x/deploy) in the repository for the current version of the chart with usage instructions.

+By default, the chart configures `APP_SEARCH_DRIVER=meilisearch` and points LinkAce to the bundled Meilisearch service.
+If you disable the bundled Meilisearch service, configure an external search service or set `APP_SEARCH_DRIVER=database` in the chart environment file.

 ### Follow the post-installation steps